torchnyu/blog/_posts/2019-12-06-hackathon-guide.md

 then claim you did it all at the hackathon.
 Please don't reuse projects.
 Please don't copy projects.

-It's not cool and a little lame to be cheating a college hackathon.
+It's not cool and more than a little lame to be cheating a college hackathon.

 # A Quick Message To Hackathon Organizers